 The Fund, when taking a "short" position, may sell an instrument that it does not own before borrowing to meet its settlement obligations.
-The Fund may also take "short" positions in options, swaps, futures, and forward contracts.
+The Fund may also take "short" positions in futures, forwards or swaps.
 A "short" position will benefit from a decrease in price of the underlying instrument and will lose value if the price of the underlying instrument increases.
 A "long" position will benefit from an increase in price of the security and will lose value if the price of the security decreases.